SecKatie/wyzeapy/README.md

 # Wyzeapy: Python wrapper around the Wyze App APIs

-This library is primaraly desined to be used in the [ha-wyzeapi](https://github.com/JoshuaMulliken/ha-wyzeapi) Home Assistant integration.
+This library is primarily designed to be used in the [ha-wyzeapi](https://github.com/JoshuaMulliken/ha-wyzeapi) Home Assistant integration.
 If you find it useful in another application please let me know so that I can notify you of any breaking changes.

 ## Usage